samuelogboye/samuelogboye/README.md

   [![GitHub Streak](http://github-readme-streak-stats.herokuapp.com?user=samuelogboye&theme=dark&hide_border=true)](https://git.io/streak-stats)

 </div
-- 🔭 I’m currently working on C programming
+- 🔭 I’m currently working on C and Python

-- 🌱 I’m currently learning C programming
+- 🌱 I’m currently learning Python

-- ❓ Ask me about anything related to HTML
+- ❓ Ask me about anything related to HTML, CSS, C, Python

 - ⚡ Fun fact: Did you know that the first computer programmer was a woman named Ada Lovelace?
-She wrote the first algorithm designed to be processed by a machine, and is often considered to be the world's first computer programmer.
+She wrote the first algorithm designed to be processed by a machine and is often considered to be the world's first computer programmer.

 <br/>